amysatterlee/blog-template/README.md

 # blog-template

-Everything you need to run this locally
+Everything you need to run this locally.

 ## Local Development